-> In The Red Shoes, the filmmakers realign the artistic lifeforce of Britain.
+In The Red Shoes, the filmmakers realign the artistic lifeforce of Britain.
 As Powell would later assert, “For ten years we had all been told to go out and die for freedom and democracy; but now the war was over, The Red Shoes told us to go out and die for art.”
-During the years of WWII, the ideal approach to cinema was ‘realism’, and yet Powell and Pressburger avoided realism whenever possible.
+During World War II, the ideal approach to cinema was realism, and yet Powell and Pressburger avoided realism whenever possible.
 Their consistent embrace of fantasy, from the fluidity of time in The Life and Death of Colonel Blimp to the depiction of the afterlife in A Matter of Life and Death, prevailed over realism in subtle, controlled ways.
-But for The Red Shoes, a new type of fantasy was embraced that harkened the ‘fairy tale’ origins of Andersen.
-The original story followed a dancer, who is in effect destroyed for yielding to the lure of magical red ballet shoes, which reflects the dangers of life imitating the artist’s spiritual self-sacrifice to art.
+But for The Red Shoes, a new type of fantasy was embraced that harkened the fairy tale origins of Andersen.
+The original story followed a dancer, who is in effect destroyed for yielding to the lure of her magical red ballet shoes, which reflects the dangers of life imitating the artist’s spiritual self-sacrifice to art.
 Powell and Pressburger’s picture goes much deeper, using a modern ballet’s backstage drama to explore the infectious, crushing power of art.
 And what art but dance could better illustrate how art consumes the mind enough to control the body?
-No other form of art has the corporeal presence of dance, or could show the power of art over the artist.
+No other form of art has the corporeal presence of dance or could better show the consuming power of art over the artist.

 For Powell and Pressburger, art imprisons as much as it liberates.
 When Vicky gives herself to her art for what will be her final performance, art consumes her and dissolves her autonomy.
 Throughout the film, when Vicky makes her most important connections with her dancing, she is frenzied by sheer art-ecstasy; Shearer’s eyes become wide and crazed, as if overcome by some spectral being.
 At the same time, Vicky’s elation leaves her in a state of non-living, as though her body has become a marionette and Art pulls the strings.
 After she leaps to her death, the ballet is performed one more time in her honor.
 Vicky is replaced by the white circle of a spotlight.
 The audience, both the film’s viewer and that in the film, attempts to fill the empty space with a mental projection of Vicky or Moira Shearer.
 And it becomes a tragic truth that in attempting to replace the image of the character or actor, the audience sees her as a mere ingredient of the ballet rather than a subject, and that through her de-individualization, her artistic outlet did the very opposite of what art is commonly believed to do.

-With narrative communicated through mise-en-scène rather than dialogue, the typical device for the majority of British cinema, Powell and Pressburger’s film is pure art, surely among the most prestigious of cinema’s “high art” samplings.
-But the outcome avoids becoming an elitist art-house film.
-The Red Shoes, if anything, is accessible to a general audience; even the most cynical viewer cannot help but find themselves dazzled by the beauty of the production and the haunting nature of the narrative.
+With its narrative communicated through mise-en-scène rather than dialogue, the typical device for the majority of British cinema, Powell and Pressburger’s film is pure art, surely among the most prestigious of cinema’s high-art samplings.
+But the outcome avoids becoming an inaccessible art-house film.
+The Red Shoes, if anything, converts the general audience; even the most cynical viewer cannot help but find themselves dazzled by the beauty of the production and the haunting nature of the narrative.
 In its material and conceptual presence, The Red Shoes rekindles ideals of imagery over voice that Powell had sought since he first witnessed, with much irritation, the arrival of talkies and the dominance of words over visual composition.
-With The Red Shoes and their next film, The Tales of Hoffman, and to a degree the expanse of their entire oeuvre, Michael Powell and Emeric Pressburger search for a return to composed forms, to the unification of dialogue, music, and visuals together in a singular cinematic expression of art.
-Through The Red Shoes, audiences can feel the artistic possibility of cinema with that same sense of unhinged passion as Vicky does her dancing, as The Archers succeeded in returning a rarely experienced sense of rapture to the moviegoing masses.
+With The Red Shoes and their next film, The Tales of Hoffman (1951), and to a degree the expanse of their entire oeuvre, Michael Powell and Emeric Pressburger search for a return to composed forms, to the unification of dialogue, music, and visuals together in a singular cinematic expression of art.
+Through The Red Shoes, audiences feel the artistic possibility of cinema with that same sense of unhinged passion as Vicky does her dancing, as The Archers succeeded in returning a rarely experienced sense of rapture to the moviegoing masses.

 Christie, Ian.
 Powell, Pressburger and Others.
-London: BFI (British Film Institute), 1978.
+BFI (British Film Institute), 1978.

 Christie, Ian and Moor, Andrew, eds.
 The Cinema of Michael Powell.
-London: BFI (British Film Institute), 2005.
+BFI (British Film Institute), 2005.

 Moor, Andrew.
 Powell and Pressburger: A Cinema of Magic Spaces (Cinema and Society).
-London; New York: I.B.
-Tauris; New York, NY: Distributed in the U.S. by Palgrave Macmillan, 2005.
+I.B.
+Tauris; Distributed in the U.S. by Palgrave Macmillan, 2005.

 Powell, Michael.
 A Life In Movies: An Autobiography.
-London: Heinemann, 1986.
+Heinemann, 1986.